Noncommutative Orlicz spaces over W*-algebras: Acknowledgments

 \section{Acknowledgments}

-I am very indebted to Professor Stanis{\l}aw L. Woronowicz for introducing me to the worlds of Tomita--Takesaki and Falcone--Takesaki theories.
-I would like also to thank Anna Jen\v{c}ov\'{a}, W{\l}adys{\l}aw Adam Majewski, Mustafa Muratov, Dmitri\u{\i} Pavlov, Aleksander Pe{\l}czy\'{n}ski, David Sherman, Piotr So{\l}tan, and Raymond Streater for valuable comments, xerocopies, and/or correspondence.
+I am very indebted to Professor Stanis{\l}aw L. Woronowicz for introducing me to Tomita--Takesaki and Falcone--Takesaki theories.
+I would like also to thank W{\l}adys{\l}aw Adam Majewski, Mustafa Muratov, Dmitri\u{\i} Pavlov, and David Sherman for discussion and correspondence, as well as two anonymous referees of the previous version of this paper for their comments.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.